Tory MP James Bezan accused of making ‘humiliating’ comments that were sexual in nature

 On Monday morning, Bezan apologized again, this time in the Commons.

-"I have nothing but the greatest respect for this member, for this institution, and I sincerely apologize."

-Evidently not satisfied, Romanado forced the Commons into silence when she rose shortly after question period a few hours later to level her allegation against Bezan.
+Evidently not satisfied, Romanado stunned the Commons into silence when she rose a few hours later to level her allegation.

 "In May, the member from Selkirk–Interlake–Eastman publicly made inappropriate, humiliating and unwanted comments to me that were sexual in nature," she said, as her fellow MPs shushed those around her.